apache/skywalking-python/docs/en/setup/Container.md

 **Docker images are not official ASF releases but provided for convenience.
 Recommended usage is always to build the source**

-This image hosts the SkyWalking Python agent package on top of official Python base images providing support from Python 3.6 - 3.10.
+This image hosts the SkyWalking Python agent package on top of official Python base images (full & slim) providing support from
+Python 3.6 - 3.10.

 ## How to use this image